igarciadelamo/twitbot-reminder/README.md

 The Python package "twitter" is required.

-This project has been tested using Python3.
+This project has been developed and tested using Python3.

 ## Execution